Hold Tight...

 Socat:

-To install socat, we simply run:
+To install Socat, we run:

 sudo apt-get update